berrak/LedTask/README.md

 The purpose of this library is to be a practical eye-opener and encourage writing Arduino code differently without inefficient `delay()` calls.

+## Library user interface changes

+See below for the latest version of available public methods.
+The library API changed in release v0.2.0.

 ## Set up an Arduino Uno or any other microcontrollers

 Connect either four individual LEDs with a limiting 1 kohm resistor to VCC, or get yourself the breadboard-friendly tiny `LEDs and switches, break-out board`.
 Please see below for how to purchase it.